 If there’s one area where smartphones have really improved over the last couple of years, it’s photography.
 Google’s Pixel 2 was our reigning champion in the best camera phone category, so it’s not surprising that the device that knocked it out of the top spot was its successor, the Pixel 3.

 Anyone lucky enough to have a Pixel 3 or Pixel 3 XL has access to the pinnacle of Google’s camera know-how, and can look forward to wonderful photos that will capture precious memories for posterity.
-But it never hurts to know more, which is why we have crafted this hands-on guide to help you get the best from the Pixel 3 camera.
+But it never hurts to know more, which is why we’ve crafted this hands-on guide to help you get the best from the Pixel 3 camera.